JvanKatwijk/qt-dab/README.md

  * a "home" location has to be known (see the button *coordinates*);
  * the TII database is installed (see the button *load table*)l

-The webrowser will listen to port 8080.
-By default, the "standard" browser on the system is selected.
+The webbrowser listens to port 8080.
+By default, the "standard" browser on the system is activated.
 The *configuration and control* widget contains a selector for switching this off, so that one might choose one's own browser.